UTSA17T/UiPath/_posts/2013-09-16-UiPathUiAutomationAPIwalk–through.markdown

 Keep in mind that UiPath product is more than only a GUI automation library.
 It’s a software automation and application integration tool that automates business processes.
 With its powerful workflow designer one can easily:

- * automatically send emails and sms
+ * automatically send emails and sms.
- * process XML, CSV, Excel files
+ * process XML, CSV, Excel files.
- * invoke Powershell scripts
+ * invoke Powershell scripts.
- * make HTTP and SOAP calls
+ * make HTTP and SOAP calls.
- * perform database transactions
+ * perform database transactions.
- * and much more ...
+ * and much more.

 Until next time,
 Adrian.